MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_06_vibe_coding_prototype_ecommerce_app.md

 1. In Visual Studio Code, create a new folder named **ShoppingApp** in the VibeCoding-PrototypeApp folder.

-    GitHub Copilot Agent needs an empty folder to use as a workspace for the new the app files.
+    GitHub Copilot Agent needs an empty folder to use as a workspace for the new app files.

     The EXPLORER view in Visual Studio Code should look similar to the following: